PAI-CUHK/PAI-CUHK.github.io/content/authors/lizhou-fan/_index.md

   - Principle Investigator
 ---

-I am a Vice-Chancellor Assistant Professor at The Chinese University of Hong Kong (CUHK), Department of Psychiatry.
-Previously, I was a postdoctoral research fellow at Harvard-MGB's AI in Medicine Program.
-Before that, I received a PhD in Information from University of Michigan, School of Information (UMSI) and a BS in Statistics from University of California, Los Angeles (UCLA).

-As part of the Department of Psychiatry, Faculty of Medicine at CUHK, my research is dedicated to advancing Medical Artificial Intelligence and Health Informatics, with a focus on Digital Mental Health and AI-driven Psychiatry.
-I am committed to fostering interdisciplinary collaborations between the AI community and medical and healthcare professionals.
+I am a Vice-Chancellor Assistant Professor in the Department of Psychiatry, CUHK.
+As the principal investigator of Psychiatry and AI (PAI) Research Group, my cross-disciplinary research integrates artificial intelligence with neuropsychiatry to advance mental health science and care, while also extending to domain-free medical AI, health informatics, social computing, and AI-for-science.